 MESENTERIC VASCULAR DISEASE OBJECTIVES To be able to undertake the assessment and management of patients with acute and chronic mesenteric ischaemia.
 To understand the anatomy of the mesenteric arterial and venous system and the physiology of this.
 To understand the roles, indications, and restrictions of endovascular interventions in mesenteric vascular disease (lysis, angioplasty, stenting).
 To understand the pathophysiology of mesenteric ischaemia and how that presents in acute and chronic cases.
 To know how to investigate with mesenteric angiography/ CTA and the treatment options (medical, surgical or endovascular).
 To be able to manage the complications of mesenteric ischaemia and of any surgical intervention.
 To be able to undertake mesenteric thrombo-embolectomy and mesenteric bypass, likely with dual consultant operating.
 SUPERFICIAL VENOUS DISEASE OBJECTIVES To be able to undertake the assessment and management of varicose veins, including recurrent veins and complications.
-To understand the anatomy of the superficial venous system, the physiology of venous dynamics and the pathology of superficial venous incompetence.
-To understand the process of neovascularisation and recanalisation, the presentation and effect of pelvis venous reflux and the complications of venous hypertension.
-To understand the presentation and management of oedema, lipodermatosclerosis, ulceration, bleeding and recurrence.
+To understand the anatomy of the superficial venous system, the physiology of venous dynamics and the pathology of superficial venous Incompetence.
+To understand the process of neovascularisation and recanalisation, the -1- presentation and effect of pervis vehous renux and the complications of To understand the presentation and management of oedema linodermatosclerosis ulceration bleeding and recurrence.
 To know how to examine varicosities and venous incompetence.
-To be able to interpret the investigation findings of venous duplex, venography (including CTV and MRV) and where necessary plethysmography.
+To be able to interpret the investigation findings of venous duplex. venography (including CTV and MRV) and where necessary plethysmography.
 To understand and be able to undertake all the management options (conservative, sclerotherapy, endovenous ablation and surgery).
 To be able to dress an ulcer and undertake compression bandaging therapy.
-To be able to undertake open surgical management of lower limb superficial venous disease (multiple phlebectomies, sapheno-femoral junction ligation, sapheno-popliteal junction ligation, long saphenous vein strip).
-To be able to cannulate the long and short saphenous veins under ultrasound control and treat by endovenous thermal ablation.
-To be able to undertake both ultrasound guided foam sclerotherapy of truncal veins and injection sclerotherapy.
-To be able to undertake recurrent varicose vein surgery.
+To be able to undertake open surgical management of lower limb superficial venous disease (multiple phlebectomies, sapheno-femoral junction ligation, sapheno-popliteal junction ligation, long saphenous vein strip). ىلە To be able to cannulate the long and short saphenous veins under ultrasound control and treat by endovenous thermal ablation. to be able to undertake both ultrasound guided foam scierotherapy of Ŧ Ŧ To be able to undertake recurrent varicose voin surgeny To be able to undertake recurrent valicose vent surgery.